builders-garden/squabble-xmtp-agent/README.md

   - Track win/loss records

 - **Betting Integration**
-  - Place bets in USDC
+  - Place buy-ins in USDC
-  - Support for various bet amounts
+  - Support for various buy-in amounts
-  - "No bet" option for casual play
+  - "No buy-in" option for casual play

 ### Example Interactions

 ```
 User: "@squabble start a new game"
-Agent: "Please specify how much you'd like to bet..."
+Agent: "Please specify how much you'd like to buy-in..."

 User: "0.01 USDC"
 Agent: "🎮 Game created!
 Good luck! 🍀"